Jonny discovers Peru’s Sacred Valley with Explora Valle Sagrado

 When not on explorations guests can relax in one of the hotel’s many cubby holes or at the Pumacahua bath house, where there is an outdoor heated pool, jacuzzi and various treatment rooms.
 A juxtaposition to the main lodge, the bath house dates to the 17th century and has been beautifully restored by the hotel’s restoration and archaeological team.

 I spent four nights with Explora, but I could have stayed longer.
-Peru’s Sacred Valley is a treasure chest to explore and the flexibility and variety of activities the hotel are able to organise make it the perfect base.
-There is an emphasis on ‘active’ but don’t let that put you off - there is always a choice of things to do and the guides are careful at explaining the activities so you know what to expect and can pick accordingly.
+Peru’s Sacred Valley is a treasure chest to explore and the flexibility and variety of activities the hotel are able to organize make it the perfect base.
+There is an emphasis on ‘active’ but don’t let that put you off – there is always a choice of things to do and the guides are careful at explaining the activities so you know what to expect and can pick accordingly.
 Activities in small groups make it a good option for single travellers too and for those incredibly short on time, Explora even offer excursions to Machu Picchu and Cusco (which means you can visit both on a day trip and avoid overnighting).
 Although it can appear expensive on the service, when you consider everything included in your stay and how little there is to pay locally, it’s actually incredibly good value and very similar to other high-end hotels in the area.

 Logistics